Source: Green Sports Alliance

 About the Green Sports Alliance

-The Green Sports Alliance leverages the cultural and market influence of sports to promote healthy, sustainable communities where we live and play.
-The nonprofit does so by inspiring sports leagues, teams, venues, their partners, and millions of fans to embrace renewable energy, healthy food, recycling, water efficiency, species preservation, safer chemicals, and other environmentally preferable practices.
-Alliance members represent more than 370 sports teams and venues from 20 different sports leagues and 14 countries.
+The Green Sports Alliance leverages the cultural and market influence of sports to promote healthy, sustainable communities where people live and play.
+The Alliance inspires professional sports leagues, sports governing bodies, colleges, teams, venues, their partners and millions of fans to embrace renewable energy, healthy food, recycling, water efficiency, safer chemicals and other environmentally preferable practices.
+Alliance members now number over 500 organizations representing 15 leagues in 14 countries.
 Visit greensportsalliance.org for more information.